Free School Meals

 Your child is eligible for free school meals if you’re in receipt of one of the following benefits:

 • Universal Credit with an annual net earned income of no more than £7,400.

 • Support under Part 6 of the Immigration and Asylum Act 1999

 • Working Tax Credit run-on (paid for the four weeks after you stop qualifying for Working Tax Credit)

 • Child Tax Credit (with no Working Tax Credit) with an annual income of no more than £16,190

 Registering for free meals could also raise an extra £935 for your child’s secondary school, to fund valuable support like extra tuition, additional teaching staff or after school activities.
 This additional money is available from central government for every child whose parent is receiving one of the benefits listed above.

 Please complete this form to check if your child is eligible.

 Unfortunately, some students do not take advantage of this entitlement due to stigma surrounding entitlement to welfare.
 To ensure that all students are accessing every opportunity available to them, we ask that all families complete the form, regardless of income.

-If your child is in receipt of free school meals at their current school, you will need to make a new application when they join STFS.
+If your child is in receipt of free school meals at their current school, you will not need to make a new application when they join STFS.